Learning ECG Signal Features Without Backpropagation Using Linear Laws: ECG Classification

-A clinical workflow must rely on transparent and interpretable decisions.
-This favors the use of handcrafted features that fuse medical knowledge with signal processing expertise.
-Temporal and statistical features, such as RR distances, ECG intervals, and moment-based indices, are typical examples that are reviewed in detail by \cite{survey, opt_ecg_feat_selection}.
-Furthermore, the shape features of the basic ECG waveforms (QRS, T, P) belong to the morphological category, and their global changes are of great importance in the field of arrhythmia detection~\cite{ECG_data_analysis_book2}, which is the main objective in this section.
+In clinical settings, decision-making processes must be transparent, often leading to a preference for handcrafted features that combine medical expertise with signal processing knowledge.
+Temporal and statistical features---such as RR intervals, ECG durations, and moment-based indices---are widely studied in the literature \citep{opt_ecg_feat_selection, survey}.
+Additionally, morphological features related to the shapes of key ECG waveforms (including the QRS complex, T-wave, and P-wave) are critical, especially for detecting arrhythmias, which is the primary focus of this section \citep{ECG_data_analysis_book2}.